hbghlyj/Unembed-PDF-base14-fonts-in-LaTeX/README.md

 ## ⚠️Danger
 [Symbol font](https://learn.microsoft.com/en-us/typography/font-list/symbol) (`\sum` and `\prod` and greek letters) despite being one of base14 fonts, does **not** work in **MS Edge** and **Adobe Acrobat**.<br>

-It works in [SumatraPDF](https://sumatrapdfreader.org/) and [Mozilla PDF.js](https://mozilla.github.io/pdf.js/) and Firefox and Chrome.
+But it works in [SumatraPDF](https://sumatrapdfreader.org/) and [Mozilla PDF.js](https://mozilla.github.io/pdf.js/) and Firefox and Chrome.

+I guess this is because the [symbol character set](https://learn.microsoft.com/en-us/windows/win32/gdi/character-sets-used-by-fonts#symbol-character-set).
 <br>
 <br>
 <br>